shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 ```
 if all nodes have global ipv6 propagated from the border router, you can start the stations.

-> Note: before starting you need to start the broker.
+> Note: before starting you need to start the broker. see Step 2.

 ```ruby
  >start 2001:660:5307:3000::67 1885 1